bateters/treehouse-project1/README.md

 # treehouse-project1
-teamtreehouse project1

-course project for unit 1. code was pre-made, the task was just to repalce some exisiting elements.
+teamtreehouse.com course work for unit 1. code was pre-made, the task was just to replace some exisiting elements.